argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 performance reasons these require that input and output feature map sizes are multiples of 8.

-LSTM and Dense layers should have 8*L units, Convolutional layers should have 8*M filters, and the batch size should be 8*N for optimal performance
+LSTM and Dense layers should have 8\*L units, Convolutional layers should have 8\*M filters, and the batch size should be 8\*N for optimal performance.

 <!-- Ensuring GPU Tensor Cores are used
 As mentioned previously, modern NVIDIA GPUs use a special hardware unit called Tensor Cores that can multiply float16 matrices very quickly.
 However, Tensor Cores requires certain dimensions of tensors to be a multiple of 8.
 In the examples below, an argument is bold if and only if it needs to be a multiple of 8 for Tensor Cores to be used.